echemles/john-doe-resume-app/README.md

 ### Concept

-Instead of a static HTML page, this project aims to create a rich app experience that reveals parts of the resume as they are needed.
+Instead of a static HTML page, this project aims to create a rich app experience that reveals parts of the resume as they are requested by the user.
 The layouts are mobile responsive.
 Although I wanted to take advantage of Bootstrap, creating a more customized design would fine-tune the experience further and create a unique experience.

 The app was built with modularity & user experience as the main priorities.